GitBrincie212/ChronoGrapher/README.md

 - **Language Isolation:** Bound to single ecosystems, either leading to the use of different solutions for every programming language with their own APIs to learn, their own tradeoffs... etc. Or alternatively requiring complex and awkward glue-code.
 - **Scalability Issues:**  Difficult to scale and extend beyond what the solution was initially intended for, without requiring significant re-engineering or weird hacky solutions to common problems.
 Both approaches are a maintenance nightmare to developers.
 - **Inconsistent Developer Experience:** Inconsistent poorly-maintained documentation quality and at worst outright outdated, opinionated patterns with different systems doing the same thing, and an overall steep learning curve across tools.
+- **Highly Niche:** Some job schedulers and workflow orchestrations are built for one thing in mind, while its good for solving that particular problem pretty well, there is no generalized blueprint which can be adapted across industries freely.

 **The ChronoGrapher Approach:**
 We believe developers deserve better than fragmented scheduling experiences.
 While no solution is perfect,